Interpretive Political Science

 By the end of the course participants will:

-The course is primarily aimed at PhD students and early career scholars of political science, public policy and public administration, but scholars of other social science disciplines, such as criminology, sociology, planning or legal studies, will also benefit from it.
-There are no pre-requisites but you will be asked to bring a written summary of your research with you.
+This introductory/intermediate course is primarily aimed at PhD students and early career scholars of political science, public policy and public administration, but scholars of other social science disciplines, such as criminology, sociology, planning or legal studies, will also benefit from it.

 The fee per teaching day is:

 Ethnographic Research, Ethnographic Research , , Elite Interviewing , , Shadowing , , Narrative Analysis , , Interpretive Analysis